vitaliihonta/landing/mdoc/input/workflows-activities.md

 The first one is *Workflow Interface* - a *Scala trait* with a *@workflowInterface* annotation.
 The Workflow Interface must contain a single abstract method with a *@workflowMethod* annotation.

-You will implement a *YoutubePullWorkflow* that uses the Activities you defined to fetch YouTube videos and store them in the file system.
+We will implement a *YoutubePullWorkflow* that uses the Activities we defined to fetch YouTube videos and store them in the file system.

 ### Workflow Interface
 You start with defining Workflow input parameters and output results as case classes: